John Franklin: Legacy

 A memorial to Franklin was set up almost immediately on the assumption of his death.
 This is in Westminster Abbey to a design of Matthew Noble.

 For years after the loss of the Franklin party, the media of the Victorian era portrayed Franklin as a hero who led his men in the quest for the Northwest Passage.
 A statue of Franklin in his home town bears the inscription: "Discoverer of the North West Passage".
-Statues of Franklin outside the Athenaeum Club in London and in Tasmania bear similar inscriptions.
+There are also statues of Franklin outside the Athenaeum Club in London and Franklin Square, Hobart, the state capital of Tasmania.
 There is also a memorial to him in the Chapel of St Michael at Westminster Abbey.

-Many geographic locales are named after Franklin, among them Franklin Island in Antarctica, Franklin Island in Greenland, Franklin Strait in northern Canada, Franklin, Quebec, Franklin Sound north of Tasmania, and the Franklin River and the town of Franklin in Tasmania, as well as many streets and schools, including Sir John Franklin School, Calgary, AB.
-The Australian oceanographic research vessel and the Canadian Coast Guard vessel both bear his name.
+Many geographic locales are named after Franklin, among them Franklin Island in Antarctica, Franklin Island in Greenland, Franklin Strait in northern Canada, Franklin, Quebec, Franklin Sound north of Tasmania, and the Franklin River and the town of Franklin in Tasmania, as well as many streets and schools, including École Sir John Franklin High School in Yellowknife, NT and Sir John Franklin School, Calgary, AB.
+The oceanographic research vessel Northern Franklin and the Canadian Coast Guard vessel both bear his name.
 The wintering site of Franklin's second Canadian expedition, in Délı̨nę, Northwest Territories, was designated a National Historic Site of Canada in 1996.
 The explorer was also memorialised when one of Canada's Northwest Territories subdivisions was named the District of Franklin.
 Franklin's gull (Leucophaeus pipixcan) of North America was also named after him.

 In 2009, a special service of Thanksgiving was held in the chapel at the Royal Naval College to accompany the rededication of the national monument to Sir John Franklin.
 It was a celebration of the contributions made by the United Kingdom in the charting of northern Canada, and honoured the loss of life in the pursuit of geographical discovery.
 The service also marked the 150th anniversary of Francis McClintock's voyage aboard the yacht Fox, and that expedition's return to London with news of the tragedy.

 Franklin's time in Tasmania was dramatised in the play Jane, My Love and its radio adaptation The Franklins of Hobart Town.